Discover more from garyvarner.com

 Perhaps whether the writing is good or bad matters little, and mostly is a verity all writers, amateur and pros alike, should embrace.
 After all, if the drive is there to write, most likely it is for reasons other than fame or fortune, for what sensible person would ever embark on a writing career thinking “I’m gonna get rich.”

 For me, “where” I write is almost as critical as “when” I write.
 My preference has always been to write in places other than where I live or work, places outside the ordinariness of the ultra-familiar.
 I have written about café writing before, and while my habits have not changed drastically since early 2004, I have refined my art of café writing.
 In the past, I would seek a spot that mostly offered sitting comfort.
 Now I embrace a Feng Shui approach that goes beyond simple comfort, and I can sense when a spot feels right and when it does not.
-In the photo at right, you can see how I camped in a corner on a recent trek to Panera’s.
+In the photo above, you can see how I camped in a corner on a recent trek to Panera’s.
 You’ll notice my back was to the wall, so bad writing could not easily sneak up unnoticed, and by a window so I could clearly see it if it slipped in!
 Oh, if it were only that easy…

 The other refinement is I now invoke the white-cable-ear ritual when the place is noisy (and they are mostly ALL noisy).
 I used to think that café noises blended into a macabre white noise, with little real distraction.
 Add an increase in rude cell phone users over the years, chattier teenagers (or have I just aged a bit?), and the newest rage: satellite radio feeds, and I prefer to generate my own white noise.
 I can write in noisy places, helped by my iPod, which is quickly becoming as indispensable as my Moleskines.